 Business Logic Enforcement: Teaching Claude Your Rules

-The hardest part of building marketing skills isn't connecting to data — it's ensuring Claude applies your specific business rules consistently.
+The hardest part of building marketing Skills isn't connecting to data — it's ensuring Claude applies your specific business rules consistently.
 Your attribution model, channel taxonomy, campaign naming conventions, and data quality thresholds are not generic.
 They're specific to your company, and they change over time.

 The most reliable approach is storing business rules as structured metadata that Claude can query before executing any analysis: